-These HP 85 specific how to repair the tape drive capstan and modify the tape for DC 2000 tapes.
+These videos show how to repair the tape drive capstan and modify the tape for DC 2000 tapes.

-This shown an early method I used to repair the capstans.
+This shows an early method I used to repair the capstans.
 I do not recommend it anymore.
 See the later videos for better and simpler methods.

 video 6: taking the tape drive apart

 video 7: explanation of the DC100 vs DC2000 tape cartridge differences

 video 8: tape capstan repair (not the recommended way anymore)